epeters13/pyCuSDR/examples/benchmark/README.md

-# Bit error rate benchmarks through py-CUDA-SDR
+# Bit error rate benchmarks through pyCuSDR

-These modules are made to directly benchmark the bit error rate (BER) performance of py-CUDA-SDR for a few select modulation schemes.
-The benchmark scripts applies noise to the data and injects it straight into the py-CUDA-SDR demodulator.
+These modules are made to directly benchmark the bit error rate (BER) performance of pyCuSDR for a few select modulation schemes.
+The benchmark scripts applies noise to the data and injects it straight into the pyCuSDR demodulator.
 The BER performance of the received data is reported.

 ## Getting more help